edsu/opinions/README.md

 1. python opinions.py # starts the webapp on http://localhost:5000
 1. python crawl.py # starts up the crawl daemon

+You will see a Procfile is included for running on Heroku.

 ## License

 * CC0